PGgamer2/sethc-backdoor-hider/README.md

 **[Download](https://github.com/PGgamer2/sethc-backdoor-hider/releases/)**

+To open the secret context menu **right click on the title bar**.
+At the moment, if you press the "Yes" button you'll receive a **fake** error message (0x5) and the Sticky Keys settings will not be changed.

 ## What's this "sethc.exe"?
 It's a Windows accessibility program (You can find it in your PC inside the System32 folder) that opens itself when you press shift 5 times.
 It consists in a really simple message box that asks you if you want to turn on [Sticky Keys](https://en.wikipedia.org/wiki/Sticky_keys).